Single Enforcement Body and Enforcement Powers

 The Next Steps document suggests that the Fair Work Agency will also be a ‘one stop shop’ for help and resource for employers to help provide clarity on employment rights.

-The ERA 2025 sets some of the framework of this new enforcement agency and requires the set-up of an Advisory Board to provide enforcement function advice, with membership made up of persons representing trade unions, employers and independent experts.
+The ERA 2025 sets some of the framework of this new enforcement agency and an Advisory Board has been set up to provide enforcement function advice, with membership made up of persons representing trade unions, employers and independent experts.
 The Secretary of State will be required to consult the Advisory Board in its preparation and publication of its three-yearly labour market enforcement strategy and its annual reporting requirements.

 The creation of significant new state powers to be carried out by a single enforcement body may move the dial from an emphasis on the enforcement of individual workers’ rights to proactive state enforcement of certain fundamental rights on behalf of workers.
 For example, existing non-compliance risks in respect of holiday pay are likely to be magnified as the new agency could proactively investigate and enforce (for example using its powers to issue notices of underpayment or by bringing proceedings) such rights to holiday pay without the need for an individual worker to bring a claim.